dmalicia/dm-terraform/README.md

 # URLs/ Endpoints of the Project :

 >- Main URL served by google CDN : https://dmlc.pw
->- Prometheus ( node exporters to be implemented ) : http://monitoring.dmlc.pw:9090/graph ( admin / yes123 )
+>- Prometheus : http://monitoring.dmlc.pw:9090/graph ( admin / yes123 )  ( node exporters to be implemented )
 >- Alert Manager : http://monitoring.dmlc.pw:9093/#/alerts ( admin / yes123 )
 >- Atlantis : http://seed.dmlc.pw:4141/
->- Graphana (the data in boards will show after I implement the node-exporter): http://monitoring.dmlc.pw:3000/?orgId=1 ( admin / diego )
+>- Graphana : http://monitoring.dmlc.pw:3000/?orgId=1 ( admin / diego ) (no data yet)

 # Expand to other clouds or vmware ( under construction )
-To enable other clouds or vsphere we can create a folder in the service with the provider configuration, auths, network info , image and other attributes.
+To enable other clouds or vsphere we can create a folder in the service with the provider configuration, auths, network info , image and other attributes:

 ```├── frontend
 │   ├── aws_nodes